 Here are our recommendations based on foot/boot size:

 What about orders outside the United States?

-Frames and accessories within the U.S. will ship at a flat rate of $10 per item and delivered via Fedex 2-Day shipping (processing times up to 7 days due to COVID).
+Frames and accessories within the U.S. will ship at a flat rate of $10 per item and delivered via Fedex 2-Day shipping.
 International shipping times vary from 1-3 weeks depending on region.

 T-Shirt orders are directly fulfilled by the printing company and will be shipped separately from other items.
 A separate flat-rate charge will be applied to t-shirts during the check-out process.